hblasins/uwSim/README.md

 To succesffuly run the scripts in this project the following dependencies need to be installed.

+* [Homebrew](https://brew.sh) - a package manager for Mac OSX, it will make installing many components much easier.
 * [RenderToolbox4](http://rendertoolbox.org) - a set of Matlab tools to create, manipulate and render complex 3D scene files.
 * [Docker](https://www.docker.com) - RenderToolbox4 uses either Mitsuba or PBRT renderers to